-In addition, they are catalysts for the presence of highly destructive organisms in the environment, the pfiesteria piscicida, the "Cell from Hell", for example.
+In addition, they are catalysts for the presence of highly destructive organisms in the environment, such as pfiesteria piscicida, also referred to as the "Cell from Hell".

 Many of the pathogens responsible for food borne outbreaks stem from factory farm manure lagoons that are used to fertilize crops.

 It was once believed that washing vegetables, especially greens such as lettuce or spinach, was adequate to kill infectious organisms and protect ourselves from these pathogens.

 Let's meet these bad boy infectious organisms that cause so much mayhem.
 We'll start with salmonella since it is very prevalent although not as bad as some of the others we will meet.